kubernetes/autoscaler/cluster-autoscaler/cloudprovider/aws/README.md

   types.
 It is recommended to use the capacity-optimized allocation strategy, which will automatically launch Spot Instances into the most available pools by looking at real-time capacity data and.
+* Each Auto Scaling Group should be composed of instance types that provide approximately equal capacity.
+For example, ASG "xlarge" could be composed of m5a.xlarge, m4.xlarge, m5.xlarge, and m5d.xlarge instance types, because each of those provide 4 vCPUs and 16GiB RAM.
+Separately, ASG "2xlarge" could be composed of m5a.2xlarge, m4.2xlarge, m5.2xlarge, and m5d.2xlarge instance types, because each of those provide 8 vCPUs and 32GiB RAM.
 * For the same workload or for the generic capacity in your cluster, you can also create more node groups with a vCPU/Mem ratio that is a good fit for your workloads, but from different instance sizes.
 For example: Node group 1: